taishi-i/awesome-ChatGPT-repositories/README.md

  * [myGPTReader](https://github.com/madawei2699/mygptreader) - myGPTReader is a bot on Slack that can read and summarize any webpage, documents including ebooks, or even videos from YouTube.
 It can communicate with you through voice.
  * [PromptCraft-Robotics](https://github.com/microsoft/promptcraft-robotics) - Community for applying LLMs to robotics and a robot simulator with ChatGPT integration
  * [chat-gpt-quine](https://github.com/fullthom/chat-gpt-quine) - @realtimeai someone tried to make a self-improving prompt with chatgpt a few weeks back. it only took 11 generations for it to collapse into a... pathological mode.
- * [wolverine](https://github.com/biobootloader/wolverine) - now gpt-4 can not only try to write its own ai code but when it makes mistakes can be auto-prompted into fixing them. this has the potential to radically democratise app creation - at least for simple tasks.
  * [blender_jarvis](https://github.com/dene33/blender_jarvis) - Control Blender through text prompts with help of ChatGPT
  * [Promptify](https://github.com/promptslab/promptify) - Prompt Engineering | Use GPT or other prompt based models to get structured output.
 Join our discord for Prompt-Engineering, LLMs and other latest research
  * [SchemaGPT](https://github.com/u-hubar/schemagpt) - Python library for RDF Schemas generation from prompts using GPT-3 magic 🪄🪄🪄